ComplexFocus/ComplexFocus/README.md

 ComplexFocus is a Mathematica package that implements the Complex Focus fields, a family of vector beam solutions in nonparaxial optics, as described in the papers

  - Scalar and electromagnetic nonparaxial bases composed as superpositions of simple vortex fields with complex foci.
 R. Gutiérrez-Cuevas and M.A.
 Alonso. [*Optics Express* **25**, 14856 (2017)](https://doi.org/10.1364/OE.25.014856).
  - Optical polarization skyrmionic fields in free space.
 R. Gutiérrez-Cuevas and E. Pisanty.
-In preparation (2020).
+Under review (2020).

 In short, Complex Focus fields are built by: